AbhirajDadiyan/Analytics-Mentor-Homework-SQL-practise/README.md

 union all

 select
-	 d.drink_id --if this record is from drink table, filling the column.if not, leave blank ,null as food_id--if this record is from the food table,filling the column.if not, leave blank ,d.item_name
+	 d.drink_id /* if this record is from drink table, filling the column.if not, leave blank */ ,null as food_id /* if this record is from the food table,filling the column.if not, leave blank */ ,d.item_name
 	,d.storage_type
 	,d.package_size